eWaterCycle/forecast-docker/forecast/README.md

 ```

 ```--members_to_run``` can specify one or more members (e.g. "0 1 2").
-Members that are listed are not present in the output.
+Members that are not listed are not present in the output.

 To run forecast: